 You Know the Benefits of Medical Marijuana, but Have You Heard of Harmine?The Diabetes Site

 Scientists recently embarked on an exhaustive search of possible drugs that can help cure Type 1 and Type 2 diabetes — specifically targeting the regeneration of cells in the pancreas.
-One possibility remained out of 100,000 entries in a drug database: a chemical called harmine.
-This substance may be a possible remedy for diabetes; however, researchers must grapple with one possible side effect of this class of chemicals.
+One candidate stood out from the 100,000 entries in a drug database: a chemical called harmine.
+This substance may be a possible remedy for diabetes; however, researchers must grapple with the possible side effects of this class of chemicals.

 Sources of Harmine

 Harmine comes from a flowering plant in the Middle East called harmal, according to Science Daily.
 Botanists also find this chemical in a vine in South American rainforests.
 Locals use these vines in spiritual ceremonies due to their psychoactive properties — which may cause psychedelic reactions in the brain.
 Shamans also use the vines to achieve spiritual awakening and healing, notes Newsweek.